studio-web

 3. In the Properties panel, configure the following fields:

-• Details—Use the Expression editor to define a JSON object containing the desired response information.
+• Response—Use the Expression editor to define a JSON object containing the desired response information.
+You can also provide a static value or a variable.

 4. Save the configuration.